johnfelixespinosa/johnfelixespinosa.github.io/_posts/2019-03-04-JS-Fundamentals.md

 tree.waterAgain()
 //Oak tree is being watered AGAIN!
 ```
 Introducing the Arrow Function, notice how in our water again function, we used ${this.type} again, and correctly console identified the tree we are watering again.
 This is because arrow functions adopt the context for this from the scope they are defined in.
-Our function is defined within the scope of the tree object, therefore is references the tree, which in fact has a type variable declaration, Oak.
+Our function is defined within the scope of the tree object, therefore it references the tree, which in fact has a type variable declaration, Oak.

 ## Closures